 Unless you plan on encoding vCard contact details (which Seritag strongly suggest that you don’t), then the NTAG213 chip will do everything you will probably need.

 For the format/style of the tag, then start with plain or printed stickers.
 They are cheap and you can test and start encoding without worry.
 We’d suggest a set of plain white (or clear) 22mm to 38mm size NTAG213 NFC tags will work just fine.
-For example our 29mm NTAG213 White tags are ideal.

 Step 1.
 Download the NFC App